 If you want to see the Polar Star, you have to open your eyes.
 If you’re going to rank higher in Google, you have to listen to what they tell you to do.

-So, to recap: SEO for 2022.
-It’s not so complicated.
+So, to recap: SEO is not so complicated.
 All you have to do is:

 - Speed up your online store (code and content).